 \end{oss}

-\begin{oss} Historically the use of the Allen--Cahn energy to approximate the area functional goes back to an idea of De Giorgi and to the work of Modica--Mortola \cite{MM}, in the case of minimizers.
-In particular minimizers of ${\mathcal F}_{\e_{j}, \sigma g}$ converge in $L^{1}$ to a $BV$ limit taking values $\pm1,$ and whose $+1$ phase $E$ is a minimizer of the functional $\text{Per}(E)-\int_E g.$ Higher multiplicity issues (including touching singularities) addressed here do not arise in the case of minimizers, and regularity (i.e.~embeddedness away from a codimension 7 singular set) of the limit follows from the work of Gonzalez--Massari--Tamanini (\cite{GMT1}, \cite{GMT2}). \end{oss}
+\begin{oss} Historically the use of the Allen--Cahn energy to approximate the area functional goes back to an idea of De Giorgi and to the work of Modica--Mortola \cite{MM}, which considered the case of minimizers.
+In particular minimizers of ${\mathcal F}_{\e_{j}, \sigma g}$ converge in $L^{1}$ to a $BV$ limit taking values $\pm1,$ and whose $+1$ phase $E$ is a minimizer of the functional $\text{Per}(E)-\int_E g.$ Higher multiplicity issues (including the precense of a ``touching set'') that need to be addressed here do not arise in the case of minimizers, and regularity of the limit in the form of embeddedness away from a codimension 7 singular set follows from the work of Gonzalez--Massari--Tamanini (\cite{GMT1}, \cite{GMT2}). \end{oss}